unhcr-americas/ageingonthemove/README.md

 ### Highlight Content to ease "_active reading_"

-"Active reading" techniques consist in , __before reading the article content__, looking at any titles, subheadings, charts, graphs, and captions to get the key messages. - This allow to get the main content of the report simply by reading the table of content... it is used in most medias nowadays
+"__Active reading__" techniques are used by many professionals and consist in , __before reading the article content__, looking at ad scanning any titles, subheadings, charts, graphs, and captions to get the key messages.

+Those techniques allow to get the main messages of any document without reading it line by line... it is used in most medias nowadays

-#### Paragraph Titles as statement
+#### 1. Paragraph Titles as statement

 Title should be turned into meaningful statement/ summary - rather than referencing the topic explained in the chapter text

-#### Bold key words
+#### 2. Bold Keywords

-Use bold with parcimony - only for key words
+Use bold with parsimony - only for key words.

-`__quoted word`
+In the template, this can be done with the following tags:

+`__quoted word__` are defined with double

-#### Outline key quotes
+#### 3. Outline Key Quotes

+In the template, this can be done with the following tags:

 `> quoted text`

-#### Insert content to be tweeted
+#### 4. Insert content to be tweeted

 __Make the site ready for social media sharing__: Prepare Key messages (less than 144 character) ready to be tweeted and add a "share" button close to the specific quote .

+In the template, this can be done with the following tags:

 `<p class="tweetable"> text for tweet </p>`

-#### Add small boxes
+#### 5. Add boxed messages

-On the top of article text, add side note to highlight some key elements `<aside> text for box </aside>`
+On the top of article text, add side note to highlight some key elements.

+In the template, this can be done with the following tags:

+`<aside> text for box </aside>`

+#### 6. Insert Human Stories

+It is crucial to always pair quantitative analysis with human stories to incease the persuasivness of the content.

+In the template, this can be done with the following tags:

+`<aside> text for box </aside>`

 ## Insert images